“Held within a wolf’s gaze has been everything I’ve needed to keep alive my sense of connection to the earth.”

 On this small group experience, we’ll be joined by our friend and wolf biologist, Jon Trapp (see his bio below), and also hear from other wolf experts along the way.
 We’ll spend two days as “wolf watchers” in Yellowstone’s Lamar Valley, the best place on Earth to observe wolves.
 We’ll get out to hike to places like the Rose Creek acclimation pen, where the wolves lived for their first few months in the Park in 1995, or to the historic former den of Wolf #9.
 We’ll hear wolf stories and learn from naturalists and scientists about wolf biology and ecology, predator-prey relationships, conflict resolution for wolf and livestock, wolf competition with other species, wolf reproduction, wolf tracking, and more.

 On this Yellowstone Wolf Tour we spend the first three nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
-President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.
 Our last night is spent near a wolf (and grizzly) educational facility in West Yellowstone, where we’re guaranteed to see wolves, and perhaps fall asleep to their howls!

 Jon Trapp served overseas as an Air Force intelligence officer, worked as a wolf biologist across the West and is currently a national wildland fire manager.
 His experience with wolves ranges from Arizona and New Mexico with the Mexican Gray Wolf reintroduction program to Idaho, Wyoming and Montana.
 He has an undergraduate degree from Northern Arizona University and a masters degree in Conservation Biology.